Guide to Early Recovery

 Many new to recovery will be surprised and delighted by their new found energy.
 Unfortunately, this means those new to recovery are too over confident, a condition known as ‘pink cloud syndrome’.
 This means they may neglect going to meetings or expose themselves to their ‘addiction triggers’ believing they have gained the required mental strength to avoid a relapse.

 Unfortunately, the early days of recovery are the most fragile, and when you are your most vulnerable to relapse.
+It is important to remember that Rehab is not a 28 day cure but a life long commitment, and you should try and complete the full term or at least consider the risks of leaving rehab early.

 This 10-Step Strategy for Early Recovery = More Success, Less Relapse and a Healthier & Longer Life!